Updated: Apr 12

 · When something unexpected happens

-· When something peaks the curiosity of a child/ren
+· When something excites the curiosity of a child/ren

 · When an idea is offered – it may come through a problem or dilemma